steveoc64/petstore/README.md

 Likewise, the `api_key` header value is not passed through into the metadata by default, so I have added a simple function to `grpc.go` to pass through this custom header value.

+Also, I did get stuck for a while on the pair of requests that share a URL pattern, ie:

+- `GET /pet/{PetID}`
+- `GET /pet/findByStatus`

+Nothing I tried would work here.
+After digging through the grpc gateway code, found that there is a simple flag you can set (`lastMatchWins = true`) by adding `runtime.WithLastMatchWins()` to the `NewServeMux()` call to control which of the matched patterns gets selected.
+This is specific to grpc.
+Didnt know that.

 ## Tech Debt - XML Output

 The current code base outputs JSON encoding only, I have not implemented XML output yet.
 The Swagger API